16-09-02 -- Summary Of Essay Nine Part Two:

 In Defeat, Don't Organise -- Speculate!

-As it turns out, the reason why the majority of revolutionaries not only willingly accept the alien-class ideas encapsulated in DM/MD, but cling to them like terminally-insecure limpets, is connected with the following four inter-related considerations:
+As it turns out, the reason why the majority of revolutionaries not only willingly accept the ruling-class ideas encapsulated in DM, but cling to them like terminally-insecure limpets, is connected with the following four inter-related considerations:

-(1) Marx's analysis of the nature and origin of religious alienation.
+(1) Marx's analysis of the nature and origin of religious affectation in alienation.

 (2) Lenin's warning that revolutionaries may sometimes respond to defeat and disappointment by turning to Idealism and Mysticism.

-(3) The biographies and class origin of all leading Marxists and/or dialecticians.
+(3) The biographies and class origin of all leading Marxists and DM-theorists.

 (4) The fact that this theory not only helps mask the long-term failure of Dialectical Marxism, it provides a source of consolation for unrealised expectations and constantly dashed hopes.

-These controversial allegations will now be explained more fully, and then defended.
-How they have helped corrupt DIM will also be explained.
+These controversial allegations will now be explained more fully and then defended.
+How they have helped corrupt Dialectical Marxism will also be explained.

-Marxists are well aware of the fact that there are those in the workers' movement who will seek consolation in the face of defeat, and that they often find it in Mysticism and Idealism.
+First, Marxists are well aware that there are those in the workers' movement who will seek consolation in the face of defeat, and that they often find this in Mysticism and Idealism.

-Fortunately, Lenin himself supplied a materialist answer to this conundrum (i.e., why hard-headed revolutionaries and atheists seek consolation in the face of defeat), and John Rees kindly outlined it for us when he depicted the period following the failed 1905 Russian revolution in the following terms:
+Fortunately, Lenin himself supplied a materialist answer to this conundrum (i.e., why hard-headed revolutionaries and atheists seek consolation in the face of defeat), and John Rees very helpfully outlined it for us when he depicted the period following the failed 1905 Russian revolution in the following terms: